Lookitselite/wg-client-wiseman/QUESTIONS.md

 **2. How many average points did you have on the leaderboard when you submitted your work?**

+EDIT: checked the scoreboard back in my dorm on my computer, everything is there now, i dunno what happened with it back at the lab. my mean is 13.375.

 i have no idea, it looks like you dissabled points, mean, and games on the leaderboard. it's 15th on the leaderboard as of 5pm, on saturday dec 7th.

 sidenote: i wonder what you did to the leaderboard, cause there were tons of people beating eggman the other day, now there's only 4.